famanson/famanson.github.io/_posts/2018-06-17-coding-on-an-ipad.md

 Me being me, I tried another convoluted solution where I can connect remotely to my MacBook at home via a Dynamic DNS setup.
 I was quite happy with it since it was fast and I can run all of the scripts and tools I already had, but then I took a step back and it dawned on me that:
 - Unless I leave my MacBook at home all the time, this would not work
-- Besides, it needs to stay turned on most of the time
+- Besides, it needs to stay turned on
 - Above all, this is extremely insecure

 I then built a Linux box on [AWS EC2](https://aws.amazon.com/ec2/) with everything I need, slap that into a tab on `Termius` and *voila*!
 I can now run deployment scripts, tests and play around with our code (including `nodejs` and `ember`) on a proper working Linux environment on the go via my iPad anywhere and any time.